The concept of sowing and reaping is a beautiful paradox, both in the world and as it relates to money.

 A Month of Sowing and Reaping

-Take a piece of paper, and write “30 Days of Giving” at the top.
+Take a piece of notebook paper, and write “30 Days of Giving” at the top.
 On the back side, write “30 Days of Receiving.”
-(If you are a praying person, you may wish to send up a little prayer that God will illuminate people’s needs and show you opportunities to share.)
+(If you are a praying person, you may wish to send up a little prayer that God will show you opportunities to share.)

 Now, every time you give–whether it’s a $5 bill to the young man earnestly playing his guitar in the park, or the jackets you gather up and drop off at the Winter Coat Drive, or the cookies you take to your widowed neighbor, or the check you write to your favorite charity–jot it on your “Giving” list.

 At the same time, watch for unexpected gifts and blessings in your life and record those on your “Receiving” list.

 The paradox I’ve experienced is this: No matter how much goes on the Giving list, the Receiving list always grows longer.

 If you try this experiment, drop a comment below and share your experience!

 If you use Pinterest to save and share ideas, here’s a handy pin:

 About Eliza Cross